joycechen721/joyce_chen/src/posts/food.md

+## 🍽️🍜🍇🍤🍧🍹🌽🍔🍱🍊🍢

 *this is an attempt to log my food journey as well as be more health conscious. yes, we are aging, and yes, we are what we eat!*

-## :fork_and_knife: :apple: :ramen: :rice_ball: :grapes: :fried_shrimp: :shaved_ice: :tropical_drink: :corn: :hamburger: :bento: :cake: :tangerine: :oden:
-<style> h2 {text-align: center} </style>

 ### cafes (cute bevs)
 |                  cafe                  |                   order                   |                                   rating                                    |                                                               cam                                                                |